-All the noises which are generated due to human activities are referred as Man-Made Noises.
+All the noises which are generated due to human activities are referred to as Man-Made Noises.
 For example, construction work, noise from automobiles, household appliances, etc. This type of noise can range between 30dB to 140dB which is very much harmful.

 All the noises that are generated due to environmental activities.
-For example, the sound produced by animals, sound of thunderstorms, cyclones, hurricanes, etc. Environmental noise can often go up to 140dB which is again a very harmful number for human mankind.
+For example, the sound produced by animals, the sound of thunderstorms, cyclones, hurricanes, etc. Environmental noise can often go up to 140dB which is again a very harmful number for human mankind.

 Sources of Noise Pollution

 There are many sources of Noise Pollution, some of them are:

 - Bursting of crackers on various social events or religious functions.